-1. Baseline reliability analyses:
+1.4.1.1 Baseline reliability analyses

 The PJM Transmission System ("PJM System") provides the means for delivering the output of interconnected generators to the load centers in the PJM energy and capacity markets.
 Baseline reliability analyses ensure the security and adequacy of the Transmission System to serve all existing and projected long term firm transmission use including existing and projected native load growth as well as long term firm transmission service.
-RTEP baseline analyses include system voltage and thermal analysis, and stability, load deliverability, and generation deliverability testing.
+RTEP baseline analyses include system voltage and thermal analysis, and stability, load deliverability, and generator deliverability testing.
 These tests variously entail single and multiple contingency testing for violations of established NERC reliability criteria regarding stability, thermal line loadings and voltage limits.
 Baseline reliability analyses are discussed in more detail in Section 2 and Attachment C.

-2. Economic analyses (Market Efficiency studies):
+1.4.1.2 Economic analyses (Market Efficiency studies)